yochannah/carpentries.org/_posts/2021/06/2021-06-16-code-of-conduct-facilitators-module.md

 1. unfamiliarity with the policies and complaint mechanisms,
 2. fear of negative repercussions,
 3. the social stigma attached to victims or not perceiving offence serious enough to make formal complaints, and/or
 4. a lack of awareness about community members designated to take CoC reports.
-In some cases, if aware, they may still worry about the emotional toll associated with reporting and following up about an incident.
+In some cases, if aware, they may still worry about the emotional toll asSociated with reporting and following up about an incident.

 ## Expanding the scope of CoC facilitation role for our CoCc